This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Imhotep Museum

-The Imhotep Museum is named in honor of the Egyptian architect Imhotep who is credited with designing the famous Step Pyramid of Djoser as well as the whole complex around the pyramid.
+The Imhotep Museum pays homage to the legendary Egyptian architect Imhotep, whose brilliance is credited with the design of the world-famous Step Pyramid of Djoser and the entire complex surrounding it.

-The Imhotep Museum is open from 8 am till 5 pm during the summer months (May through August) and 8 am till 4 pm during the winter months (September through April).
-The admission cost to the museum is included in the entrance ticket to the Saqqara Archaeological Site.
+For those planning their visit, the Imhotep Museum operates from 8 a.m. to 5 p.m. during the summer months (May through August) and from 8 a.m. to 4 p.m. throughout the winter months (September through April).

 The Step Pyramid of Djoser